Up to 1834

 - Shaw, Roland Cunlife (1947) Kirkham in Amounderness - the story of a Lancashire Community (Preston.
 R.Seed and Sons)

-- Thanks to Martin Ramsbottom for additional information on Kirkham.
+- Many thanks to Martin Ramsbottom for additional information on Kirkham.